Anniston, Alabama: Government

 Anniston is governed by Alabama's "weak mayor" form of city government.
 Four city council members are elected to represent the city's four wards, and the mayor is elected at-large.
 Day-to-day functions of city government are carried out by the city manager, who is appointed by the mayor and city council.

-The current five-member city council are Jack Draper (mayor), Jay Jenkins (Ward 1), D.D.
-Roberts (Ward 2), Ciara Smith (Ward 3 and vice-mayor), and Millie Harris (Ward 4).
+The current five-member city council includes Ciara Smith (mayor), Lewis Downing (Ward 1), D.D.
+Roberts (Ward 2), Joe Harrington (Ward 3) and Millie Harris (Ward 4).
+The office of vice mayor is vacant as of August 2025.

 Anniston is the county seat of Calhoun County, Alabama.
 Circuit and district courts for the county and the district attorney's office are located in the Calhoun County Courthouse at the corner of 11th Street and Gurnee Avenue.
 Other county administrative offices are in the Calhoun County Administrative Building at the corner of 17th and Noble streets, and a United States Courthouse, part of the U.S. Alabama Northern District Court, is located at the corner of 12th and Noble streets.